- Lessons From the Layoff: Plan for Disaster, and Be Humble Enough to Ask for Help

 – Jane (not her real name)

-I wish Jane had contacted me earlier.
-Like many others in her situation, a strong sense of pride combined with a lack of knowledge is keeping her from acknowledging the inevitable.
-As a result, she’s needlessly enduring monster stress and pouring what money she does have down the drain.
+Like many other honest people in her situation, a strong sense of pride combined with a lack of knowledge is keeping Jane from acknowledging the inevitable.
+As a result, she’s needlessly enduring crippling stress and pouring what money she does have down the drain.

 When you should file bankruptcy